-Make juicy apple burgers with sharp cheddar cheese and caramelized onions on homemade buns to welcome fall cookout season, with a new savory recipe to utilize fresh apples.
+Make juicy apple burgers with ground beef & pork, sharp cheddar cheese and caramelized onions.
+Enjoy the fall cookout season, with a new savory recipe to utilize fresh apples.

 This Recipe is Sponsored by Starr Ranch Growers and JUICI Apples.
 All thoughts and text are my own.
 Thank you for supporting the companies that help make Two Cups Flour possible.